MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 **Core services** - Cloud brokers implement and manage core services such as identity, networking, and management.
 In most instances, a cloud broker securely connects the new cloud environment to on-premises networks, builds operational environments, and establishes an identity access management (IAM) solution with policy enforcement based on mission requirements.

 **Platform authorization to operate (ATO)** - Experienced cloud brokers can help achieve a platform-level ATO quicker than mission owners on their own.
-A platform-level ATO directly affects the speed at which mission owners can deploy critical applications and workloads.
+A platform-level ATO directly affects the speed at which mission owners can deploy critical applications.
 For more information, see [accelerating ATO](/azure/azure-government/compliance/documentation-accelerate-compliance).

 **Improved efficiency** - A cloud broker can automate the flow of information, eliminating the need to manually generate data, and manage platform compliance requirements.
-This automation enables timely and accurate routing to approval authorities for workload deployment, providing traceability and accountability.
+This automation enables timely and accurate routing to approval authorities for application deployment, providing traceability and accountability.
 Without a cloud broker, mission owners have to navigate the following hurdles:

 - Obtaining and allocating funds
 - Managing oversight and compliance requirements